The slug club

 -Vhell… He’s a dying man.
 And vhe’ve been looking all over zhe vhorld.
 And zhese last generations have not exactly been very… Prolific in terms of children.
 And people are so instable, zhese dayz.
 Alvhays needing to travel.
 And zhere haz been vhars all over zhe place. » Severus was wearing his impassive face.
 They should not have disowned mother,then, he thought to himself.

--What kind of heritage? » he couldn’t help but wonder aloud with a thoughtful, level headed voice.
+-What kind of heritage? » he couldn’t help but wonder aloud.

 -Vhell, a castle… »